ricardojmendez/Kinect2Remote/README.md

 * The producer and consumer need to be configured using the IP address of a RabbitMQ server, as well as an exchange name.
 * The exchange is created as a fanout, meaning that all applications connecting to the same exchang will receive the same data.
 * The producer will send all available body information for all connected sensors to the same exchange.
 The sensor ID is encoded on the information sent.
 * The current Dequeue method is a blocking call.
-Do not use it from an Update method on a Unity application.
+Do not use it from an Update method on a Unity application, use DequeueNoWait instead.
+* Messages on the consumer queues have a TTL of 30ms, since we don't really care about outdated frames.
+We could expose this as a parameter, but I'm not complicating things right now.

 ## TODO

 * Custom consumer which only keeps the latest frame - chances are we don't care about any of the intermediate ones since we last processed them.
-* Configure TTL for queues, we don't want outdated frames.

 (To be expanded)